 There are no prerequisites other than some knowledge or experience in gardening or land management (expertise is not required) and a willingness to learn about horticulture, and to share that knowledge with others.
 Participants must also commit to fulfilling the volunteer component of the program.
 Applicants are asked for a preferred volunteer area.
 Interviews with staff representatives ensure a good match of qualifications and schedule to a volunteer area.

-The online training session will be held from January–May, 2014.
-Application submission to the 2014 Online Training Program is now closed.
+The online training session will be held from January–May, 2015.

 To learn more about the University of Illinois Extension Master Gardener program, visit the university's Master Gardener website at: http://www.extension.uiuc.edu/mg/.